06 May A woman on a call crouches in front of a sink with leaking pipes

 1. Cut off the water supply to the leaking pipe and dry the area around the leak.

-2. Use sandpaper to roughen up the area around the leak and clean it with a cloth.
+2. Use sandpaper to roughen up the area around the pipe near the leak, then clean it with a cloth.

 3. Put on gloves and knead the epoxy putty until it becomes soft and pliable.

-5. Let the putty cure for at least an hour or as instructed on the package.
+5. Let the epoxy putty cure for at least an hour or as instructed on the package.

-This method is best for patching small leaks in threaded pipes or fittings.
+This tape method is best for small leaks in threaded pipes or fittings.

 How to patch a leaky pipe using plumber’s tape: